 OPDIVO can cause immune-mediated hypophysitis, immune-mediated adrenal insufficiency, autoimmune thyroid disorders, and Type 1 diabetes mellitus.
 Monitor patients for signs and symptoms of hypophysitis, signs and symptoms of adrenal insufficiency, thyroid function prior to and periodically during treatment, and hyperglycemia.
 Administer hormone replacement as clinically indicated and corticosteroids for Grade 2 or greater hypophysitis.
 Withhold for Grade 2 or 3 and permanently discontinue for Grade 4 hypophysitis.
 Administer corticosteroids for Grade 3 or 4 adrenal insufficiency.
 Withhold for Grade 2 and permanently discontinue for Grade 2 and permanently discontinue for Grade 3 or 4 adrenal insufficiency.
-Mithhold for Grade 2 and permanently for hypothyroidism.
+Administer hormone-replacement therapy for hypothyroidism.
 Initiate medical management for control of hyperthyroidism.
 Withhold OPDIVO for Grade 3 and permanently discontinue for Grade 4 hyperglycemia.

 In patients receiving OPDIVO monotherapy, hypophysitis occurred in 0.6% (12/1994) of patients.
 In patients receiving OPDIVO with YERVOY, hypophysitis occurred in 9% (36/407) of patients.
 In patients receiving OPDIVO monotherapy, adrenal insufficiency occurred in 1% (20/1994) of patients.
 In patients receiving OPDIVO with YERVOY, adrenal insufficiency occurred in 5% (21/407) of patients.
-In patients receiving OPDIVO with YERVOY adrenal insufficiency occurred in 5% (21/407) of patients.
 In patients receiving OPDIVO monotherapy, hypothyroidism or thyroiditis resulting in hypothyroidism occurred in 9% (171/1994) of patients.
 Hyperthyroidism occurred in 2.7% (54/1994) of patients receiving OPDIVO monotherapy.
-In patients receiving OPDIVO with YERVOY, hypothyroidism or thyroiditis resulting in hypothyroidism occurred in 22% (89/407) of patients.
-Hyperthyroidism occurred in 8% (34/407) of patients receiving OPDIVO with YERVOY.
-In patients receiving OPDIVO monotherapy, diabetes occurred in 0.9% (17/1994) of patients.
-In patients.
-In patients receiving OPDIVO with YERVOY.
+In patients receiving OPDIVO with YERVOY, hypothyroidism or thyroiditis resulting in hypothyroidism or thyroidism occurred in 22% (89/407) of patients.
+Hyperthyroidism occurred in 22% (89/407) of patients.

+patients receiving OPDIVO monotherapy, diabetes occurred in 0.9% (17/1994) of patients.
 In patients receiving OPDIVO with YERVOY, diabetes occurred in 1.5% (6/407) of patients.